-We thank our Canadian donors who have supported our mission of raising funds to research causes, treatments and cures for primary sclerosing cholangitis.
-Your contributions have made these awards possible.
+We thank our Canadian donors who have supported our mission to drive research to identify treatments and a cure for primary sclerosing cholangitis (PSC), while providing education and support for those impacted by this rare disease.
+Your contributions have made these research awards possible.

 To see a record of all research funded by both US-based PSC Partners Seeking a Cure and PSC Partners Canada, please visit here.

-Listed below are awards funded by PSC Partners Canada.
+Research awards funded by PSC Partners Canada in reverse chronological order.

 - CASL PSC Partners Seeking a Cure Canada Award to Dr. Bellal Jubran for the best abstract on PSC presented at Canadian Liver Meeting: Hepatolithiasis Is A Frequent And Prognostic Finding In Patients With Primary Sclerosing Cholangitis, B. Jubran, M. Ismail, M. Stein, D. Little, B. Hansen, A. Gulamhusein, G. Hirschfield (Awarded through Canadian Association for the Study of Liver Disease)